Keil-Carpenter/M365-User-Provisioning-Automation/Docs/Architecture.md

-This document describes the internal design and execution flow of the Microsoft 365 User Onboarding Automation script
+This document describes the internal design and execution flow of the Microsoft 365 User Onboarding Automation script.

 # Architecture – Microsoft 365 User Onboarding Automation